JLW-Dev-Coder/virtuallaunch.pro/README.md

 ## R2 (Canonical Storage)

-Each platform stores its authoritative records in R2.

-Example buckets:

 ```
-vlp-canonical
 tm-canonical
+ttm-canonical
 tttm-canonical
-ttm-canonical
+vlp-canonical
 ```

+R2 serves as the **source of truth** for the ecosystem.

 ---

 ## D1 (Query and Index Layer)

-D1 is used for fast queries and filtering.
+Used for fast queries and filtering.

 Example uses:

+* analytics aggregation
+* dashboard summaries
 * directory filtering
-* dashboard summaries
 * membership lookups
-* analytics aggregation
+* search queries

-Canonical records remain stored in R2.

 ---